 In our April 2021 market release, we’ve announced that the UserTesting Human Insight Platform now supports tree testing.
 This is a continuation of our commitment to providing qualitative insights that support the analytics and data tree testing and card sorting provides.

 Within one solution, you’re now able to get quantitative data on success paths, failures, and time to completion that tells you what needs to be adjusted within your site hierarchy.
 This is extremely valuable information, but it’s limited.
-It leaves you wondering why something is so confusing for participants.
+It leaves you wondering why something is so confusing for contributors.

-When conducting tree tests with UserTesting, you’ll be able to see and hear your participants as they complete their tree test.
+When conducting tree tests with UserTesting, you’ll be able to see and hear your contributors as they complete their tree test.
 Additionally, you can add tasks to the unmoderated study, like verbal response questions, for example, to uncover the information you otherwise wouldn’t have been able to capture.

 Perhaps most compelling, you can even run moderated tree tests through our Live Conversation solution.